nairraf/X4FoundationsSaveManager/README.md

 ## Privacy

-This script does not collect any information, and does not send any information to any sources.
-All information it gathers is kept locally on your computer in the backup folder that will get created when it's run.
-There are two files which you can examine to see what king of information is collected:
+This script does not collect any personal information, only information regarding the save files themselves such as file name, size, and date information.
+None of this information collected or sent to any external sources.
+All information it gathers is kept locally on your computer in two files in the backup folder that is created on the first run.
+There are two files which you can examine to see what kind of information is collected:

 * backups\.cache.json
 * backups\.maintenance.json